snail2sky/coredns_mysql_extend/README.md

 ## Examples

 In this configuration, we use this plugin to process all domain name queries ending with internal, and use the cache plugin to improve efficiency
+Suggestion: put the area that needs to be queried into the same mysql plugin, otherwise you need to change the value specified by dump_file to prevent data inconsistency caused by repeated writing of a file
 ~~~ corefile
 internal.:53 in-addr.arpa.:53 {
   cache